 You must go over the basic steps in preparing and completing your resume.
 Remember, having a clear and concise goal will get you moving in starting your resume writing.
-The first thing to do is try to search and look for professional samples of resume.
+The first thing to do is try to search and look for professional samples of resumes.
 There is plenty of information you can find on the internet.
-Choose one and make it as your basis.
+Choose one and make it your basis.
 Next, choose a template or format for your resume, it is crucial to opt for something organize, readable, and attractive.
 Place all the information in the right section to avoid unnecessary confusion.

-The information and skills you will include should match in the position you are applying to.
+The information and skills you will include should match the position you are applying to.
 Emphasize that you are fit for the job and that they should consider you.
 In line with the formatting or template, use the right font, font size, and color theme.
 Make it as professional and formal as possible.
 Finally, the most important part before submitting it is to proofread your resume.
 Ensure that you commit no mistakes to showcase your in-depth language and communication skill.

 What to Include

 Only showcase the relevant information in your resume.
 It is highly advisable to stick to at least a one-page resume.
 Make everything as relevant as possible to the job position you desire.
-If you have a job experience that does not pertain to the job for which you are applying and you are running out of space for it, then don’t include it.
+If you have job experience that does not pertain to the job for which you are applying and you are running out of space for it, then don’t include it.